sourcecred/sourcecred/src/plugins/identity/README.md

 # SourceCred Identity Plugin

-This folder contains the Identity plugin.
 Unlike most other plugins, the Identity plugin does not add any new contributions to the graph.
-Instead, it allows collapsing different user accounts together into a shared 'identity' node.

-To see why this is valuable, imagine that a contributor has an account on both GitHub and Discourse (potentially with a different username on each service).
+Instead, it's goal is to combine different user accounts into a single identity.
+For example, if a contributor has an account on both GitHub and Discourse (potentially with different usernames on each), the identity plugin can combine these two accounts into a single identity, allowing SourceCred to properly compute the Cred for this identity.

-We would like to combine these two identities together, so that we can represent that user's combined cred properly.
-The Identity plugin enables this.
+The technical term for how we do such combining is a _contraction_.
+Which we'll use for the rest of this document.

 ## Status and Caveats

-The Identity plugin currently only applies to new (Weighted)Graphs and Cred scores being generated.
-When including historical Graphs/Cred scores, for example to distribute Grain, you may need to contract the identities again.
+The Identity plugin currently only applies to new WeightedGraphs and Cred scores being generated.
+However, if you're using this data to distribute Grain or other tokens, you may need to contract the identities again.

-This can be tricky to do correctly, as they may have already received Grain on their GitHub/Discourse addresses before contraction.
+For example, someone might have received Grain in the past for their GitHub and Discourse user respectively, creating 2 separate accounts in the Grain ledger.
+After these GitHub and Discourse nodes were contracted to one identity node, the ledger would now have 3 separate accounts.
+The GitHub and Discourse ones holding past distributions, but no longer receiving more.
+And a new identity one which will receive distributions going forward.
+Normally you'd want to have just 1 account instead which holds all distributions including past ones.

 Code-reviewed support for Grain built into SourceCred should handle this in the future.
 But for now, requires the instance maintainer to handle Grain